nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
-* `Find A1234567X` shows John Doe's personal information and his appointment details there is one.
+* `Find A1234567X` shows John Doe's personal information, and his appointment details if there is one.

 ### Filtering student records: `filter`